Contact JoAnn Patel, Program Director

 Through our Upside-Down Curriculum, you will start Game Art courses—like Drawing for Realism I, Introduction to 3-D Modeling and Texturing, and Introduction to Animation for Games—in your first year.

-You will have the opportunity to present the game you create with your Game Studio team, as well as your demo reel, to recruiters from all over the U.S. and Canada.
+You will have the opportunity to present the game you create with your Game Studio team, as well as your demo reel, to recruiters from all over the United States and Canada.
 The following employers often send representatives to the Senior Show:

-Champlain College sends a cohort to the world's largest game developers conference each year in San Francisco, California.
+Champlain College sends a cohort to the world's largest game developers conference each year in San Francisco.
 Game Studio faculty, students, alumni, and the Game Studio Career Coach attend the conference for professional development and networking.

-The program name change to Game Art will be effective as of Fall 2020.
+The program name change from Game Art & Animation to Game Art will be effective for the class starting Fall 2020.